 Disaster Service Workers

-- Checking in other workers or volunteers
+- Check in other workers or volunteers

 - Clerical or administrative work

-- Staffing barricades
+- Staff barricades

-- Assisting the American Red Cross
+- Assist the American Red Cross

-- Running messages between departments
+- Run messages between areas

-- Filling sandbags
+- Fill sandbags

-Although you are likely to be assigned to work in an area that is not your normal work assignment, you will not be required to perform a task that you are not trained for or are physically unable to perform.
-Your work schedule may change and you may report to a different supervisor.
+Although employees are likely to be assigned to work in an area outside a normal work assignment, they will not be required to perform a task that they are not trained for or are physically unable to perform.Work schedules may change and employees may report to a different supervisor.

-If you have questions about your status as a disaster service worker, please call Police Services at (707) 664-4444.
+Questions about employee status as a disaster service worker may be directed to Police Services at (707) 664-4444.